microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 1. Select the **Next: Networking** button.
 1. In the **Network connectivity** section, ensure that the following values have been set:
-    - Connectivity: Private endpoint
+    - Connectivity: Public endpoint (selected networks)

 1. In the **Configure Firewall** section, ensure that the following values have been set:
     - Allow access from Azure Portal: Allow
-    - Allow access from my IP: Deny
+    - Allow access from my IP: Allow

 1. Select the **Next: Backup Policy** button.
 1. In the **Backup Policy** section, ensure that the following values have been set: